 The older thinking in the healthcare community was that IBS was primarily psychosomatic.
 Later, this thinking evolved to the belief that the site of the disturbance in IBS was primarily in the colon.
 This understanding was based on the colon’s association with disrupted bowel movements and visceral sensitivity.

-Recent Thinking in IBS has been enabled by new tools such as confocal1 laser endomicroscopy, staining of immune cells,2 targeted biopsies3 and genotypic/phenotypic correlations.
+Recent thinking in IBS has been enabled by new tools such as confocal laser endomicroscopy,1,2 staining of immune cells,3 targeted biopsies4 and genotypic/phenotypic correlations.
 With the use of these new tools it has been shown that, in addition to complex psychological and pain perception cascades in IBS, gut barrier disruption and reversible, localized, low-grade immune activation and gut microbiota dysbiosis – all occurring in the small intestine - are now also clearly associated with IBS.

-The more recent scientific investigations reveal that the typical epicenter of the disturbance in IBS is the small intestine, while the visceral sensitivity involves the entire GI tract.4 In addition, it is now known that the dysmotility5 and abnormal permeability (intestinal malabsorption)6 observed in IBS is localized in the small intestine.
+The more recent scientific investigations reveal that the typical epicenter of the disturbance in IBS is the small intestine, while the visceral sensitivity involves the entire GI tract.5 In addition, it is now known that the dysmotility6 and abnormal permeability (intestinal malabsorption)7 observed in IBS is localized in the small intestine.
 This also involves irritated nerve endings (abdominal pain, discomfort, and cramping), and motility dysfunction (diarrhea, constipation, or both).8